Are you looking for interesting facts about Spain?

-Here are some facts about Spain – some positive, some negative and some funny where others are disturbing… But they will help paint a picture of this diverse country!
+Here I want to share some facts about Spain with you – some positive, some negative and some funny while others are disturbing… But all these facts will help paint a picture of this diverse country!

 1. Many believe the name Spain diverged from the word Ispania, which means the land of rabbits.

 3. Spain has over 8000 km (4970 miles) of beaches.

 6. One of the most famous festivals in Spain is the Running of Bulls.
 It occurs on St. Fermin’s Day in July in the northern town of Pamplona.
 Over 1 million people attend the festival.
 Unfortunately, this is not a fun fact about Spain at all.
 The bulls are tortured and killed.
 You can find more information here.